 Become An Authorized User

 One way to help build your credit is by becoming an authorized user on an account of someone who already has good credit.
 This might be a trusted friend or family member.
-As they make on-time payments, that can have a positive impact on your credit score as well.
+As they manage the account responsibly, that can have a positive impact on your credit score as well.
 Just know that if they miss or make late payments, that can also negatively impact your credit.

 Recommended: When Are Credit Card Payments Due?